Skip to Content

 Casseroles are such a perfect fall dinner idea, so who wouldn’t want to include them in their Thanksgiving dinner?

-Oh, sure, turkey is usually the star of Thanksgiving, but turkey can have a costar.
-And a casserole is ready for that role.
+Oh, sure, turkey is usually the star of Thanksgiving, but turkey can have a costar on its big day.
+And a casserole is ready for that supporting role.

 Plus, casseroles are so easy.
 You can assemble them ahead of time, then throw them in the oven on Thanksgiving afternoon.
-That makes your life so much easier.
-You can spend your time watching football or worrying about your turkey.
+That gives you extra time to either watch football or prepare the rest of your Thanksgiving menu.

 Thanksgiving Main Dish Casserole Ideas